-Mr. O'Danovich received his B.A. in Political Science in 1995 from Indiana University at Blooomington.
+Mr. O'Danovich received his B.A. in Political Science and History in 1995 from Indiana University at Blooomington.
 He received his J.D. in 1998 from John Marshall School of Law.

 He was admitted to the Illinois bar in 1998, the Indiana bar in 1998 and also has been admitted to the following federal trial courts:

 - U.S. District Court, Northern District of Illinois